-- ✓ Raw or treated water that is subsequently exported to another scheme - ✓ For recycled water schemes that is exported to another recycled water scheme - ✓ Water that has been imported from another scheme and then is subsequently exported to another scheme - ✓ Water exported that was not associated with a financial transaction. - ✓ Unmetered volumes
+- ✓ Raw or treated water that is subsequently exported to another scheme - ✓ For recycled water schemes that is exported to another recycled water scheme - ✓ Water that has been imported from another scheme and then is subsequently exported to another scheme - ✓ Water exported that was not associated with a financial transaction - ✓ Unmetered volumes

-Scheme X: #ML water exported.
-Scheme Y: #ML water exported
+Scheme X: #ML water exported Scheme Y: #ML water exported

-Provide comments text to describe:
+A text comment is required to describe:

-- The type and volume of water i.e. raw, treated (potable or non-potable) - The scheme that the water was exported to
+- The type and volume of water i.e. raw, treated (potable or non-potable). - The scheme that the water was exported to.